surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

    ```
    SYNTAX
-       Get-Tech -name string -type basic advanced
+       Get-Tech -Name string -Type basic advanced
-       Get-Tech -ID int -list -type basic advanced
+       Get-Tech -ID int -List -Type basic advanced
    ```

    Abbreviate types as long as their meaning is clear, such as **string** for **System.String** and **int** for **System.Int32**.

-   List all values of enumerations, such as the `-type` parameter in the previous example, which can be set to **basic** or **advanced**.
+   List all values of enumerations, such as the `-Type` parameter in the previous example, which can be set to **basic** or **advanced**.

-   Switch parameters, such as `-list` in the previous example, don't have values.
+   Switch parameters, such as `-List` in the previous example, don't have values.

 1. Add angle brackets to parameters values that are placeholder, as compared to parameter values that are literals.

    ```
    SYNTAX
-       Get-Tech -name <string> -type basic advanced
+       Get-Tech -Name <string> -Type basic advanced
-       Get-Tech -ID <int> -list -type basic advanced
+       Get-Tech -ID <int> -List -Type basic advanced
    ```

 1. Enclose optional parameters and their vales in square brackets.

    ```
    SYNTAX
-       Get-Tech -name <string> [-type basic advanced]
+       Get-Tech -Name <string> [-Type basic advanced]
-       Get-Tech -ID <int> [-list] [-type basic advanced]
+       Get-Tech -ID <int> [-List] [-Type basic advanced]
    ```

 1. Enclose optional parameters names (for positional parameters) in square brackets.
 The name for